luozh-git/sentiment-analysis-sentences/README.md

 pretrained word embeddings.
 There is no manual feature engineering involved.

 ## How to run
-Start a new virtual env, and run pip install -r requirements.txt The run.sh sticks the python scripts together.
-It expects the files below in the same dir
+Start a new virtual env, and run pip install -r requirements.txt.
+The run.sh sticks the python scripts together, and it expects the files below in the same dir
 run.sh
 dev.json
 test.json